d3vop-llc/docs/Next.js vs CRA/README.md

 ## Basics

+### Setup

+To set up a Next.js project, you use `npx create-next-app my-app`.
+This gives you a React app with **SSR** and **SSG** out of the box, meaning pages can be pre-rendered on the server or generated as static HTML.

 ### Routes

 `.js` files inside of pages directory are routes (ex: `pages/about.js` will show as `/about`). `index.js` goes to `/`.